rising-entropy/milo-docs/_build/html/_sources/docs/source/index.rst.txt

 .. note::

-   This project is completed under Beta.
+   This project is under Development.

 Contents
 --------